How to Register to Present at the Symposium

 - Oral presentation (senior theses and funding recipients only): Aresty hosts a separate event on May 3rd, called the Research Colloquium, intended for advanced students who present 15-20 minute papers or oral presentations.
 The Colloquium places students on panels with other undergraduate researchers for 60-minute conference-style sessions.
 This option is not open to students currently in the RA program.

 Step 2.
-Register for the Abstract Writing Workshop
+Register for the Abstract Writing and Poster Design Workshop

-Attendance at this workshop is required for any students who have received funding through the Aresty Center but have not previously presented at the Symposium.
-Workshops take place in late February.
-The registration link will open in January. **Current and past RAs and Summer Science students are not required to attend the workshops.**
+Attendance at this workshop is required for any students who have received funding through the Aresty Center but have not previously presented at the Symposium. **Current and past RAs and Summer Science students are not required to attend the workshops.**

 Step 3.
 Submit an Abstract